Coming Soon: SIS Dashboard Builder – A New Way to See and Understand Your Data

 Financial Aid Management

-Supplemental documents allow you to collect extra documents outside of the FACTS collected and reviewed tax documents.
+Supplemental documents in FACTS Financial Aid allows schools to collect extra documents outside of the FACTS collected and reviewed tax documents.

-As part of our ongoing modernization, we’ve updated the Fund Detail Awarding page with a refreshed design, full-screen viewing, faster reporting, and an improved user experience!
+As part of the ongoing modernization effort in FACTS Financial Aid Management, we’ve updated the Fund Detail Awarding page with a refreshed design, full-screen viewing, faster reporting, and an improved user experience!

 Student Submit Date/Timestamp as a Reporting Field: